Check out these super cool new books!

 The book reminded me of our local author, Bonnie Jo Campbell's book "Once Upon a River".
 A young girl is on her own to make a life by herself along the water.
 She is abused by men throughout the story and in the end she finally finds the life she seeks.
 A good book club discussion would be a comparison of the two stories.

-Our library is open, but with limited service hours now because of Covid-19, but we are still reading, and we still want to talk about books.
+Our library is open!
+We are always reading, and we want to talk about books.
 Please join us.
 Check out our How to Participate and Guideline pages before posting.
 If you have comments about this page, please use the Contact Form to get a hold of us.